 Specifies the number of concurrent writers (or threads) that will be writing in parallel when sending records to the spatiotemporal big data store.
 The spatiotemporal big data store is capable of handling multiple threads; increased throughput can be achieved by adjusting the write concurrency level.
 The default is 3.

-The effectiveness of the Write Concurrency Level property depends on a multitude of factors such as the volume of data being written, the size of each event record, the speed of the network, and the compute capacity of each machine.
-While adjusting this property can result in improved event record throughput, it should not be casually changed without considering the aforementioned factors.
+The effectiveness of the Write Concurrency Level parameter depends on a multitude of factors such as the volume of data being written, the size of each event record, the speed of the network, and the compute capacity of each machine.
+While adjusting this parameter can result in improved event record throughput, it should not be casually changed without considering the aforementioned factors.
 Settings specified for Flush Interval and Maximum Features Per Transaction should also be considered.